trekab/sortable-table-and-arrays/README.md

 # Algorithm Sorter

-> In this project, I implemented some interesting sorting algorithms and practiced optimizing code performing for these sorting algorithms.
+> In this project, I implemented some interesting sorting algorithms and practiced optimizing code for these sorting algorithms.

 ![screenshot](./algorithm-sorter.png)